MichaelAquilina/ubuntu-ansible/README.md

 # Ubuntu Ansible

-Configure a Ubuntu machine using my personal preferences and usual tools and applicaitons installed.
+Configure a Ubuntu machine using my personal preferences and usual tools and applications installed.
 After installing a fresh Ubuntu installation all you need to do is install ansible:

     sudo apt-get install python-setuptools